 Data Address: 4

 The gateway stores sensor data in consecutive banks of 16 registers for each sensor corresponding to the slot to which the sensor is assigned.
 8 of the registers provide sensor information and 8 registers are reserved for data from sensor readings.
 Depending on the sensor type, not all 8 registers will be utilized (some sensors such as temperature sensors may only use the first data register while the remaining registers are unused).
 Any data field not utilized will hold a 0 value.

 The registers and their data fields are outlined below:

 Field: Sensor ID_High

-Description: The first 16 bytes of a 32-byte serial number
+Description: The first 16 bits of a 32-bit serial number